Luoyadan/SIHG/README.md

 ## Usage

-To run SHIG model with the default setting:
+To run SIHG model with the default setting:
 ```
 python src/main.py
 ```